weknowtraining/flipflop/README.md

 This file is automatically reloaded in development mode.
 No need to restart your server after making changes.

+Feature definitions support these options:
+* `:default` – The feature's default value.
+This is the value of the feature if no strategy configures an explicit value.
+Defaults to `false`.
+* `:description` – An optional description of the feature.
+Displayed on the dashboard if present.
+* `:title` – An optional title of the feature.
+This defaults to a humanized version of the feature name.
+Displayed on the dashboard.

 ## Strategies

 The following strategies are provided: